dovahcrow/factor-expr/README.md

 ### 2. Define your factors

-Using `Factor Expr`, you can easily define your factors in S-Expression.
+`Factor Expr` uses the S-Expression to describe a factor.
-For example, the 30 days log return on the column `close` can be expressed as:
+For example, on a daily OHLC dataset, the 30 days log return on the column `close` is expressed as:

 ```python
 from factor_expr import Factor

 Factor("(TSLogReturn 30 :close)")
 ```

-if each row in your dataset represents a 1-day OHLC candle.

 Note, in `Factor Expr`, column names are referred to by using `:column-name`.